microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgGroupConversation.md

 		}
 	)
 }
-New-MgGroupConversation -GroupId $groupId -BodyParameter $params
+New-MgBetaGroupConversation -GroupId $groupId -BodyParameter $params
 ```

-This example shows how to use the New-MgGroupConversation Cmdlet.
+This example shows how to use the New-MgBetaGroupConversation Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS